luckydizzier/Facturon/PROMPT_LOG.md

 Added metadata builder using statement to FacturonDbContext to resolve extension methods.
 ## [orchestrator_agent] Add root solution
 Created Facturon.sln including all projects for easier IDE use.

+## [service_agent] Fix missing System.Linq using
+Added missing using directive in ProductService for LINQ extension methods.